Top 5 UI/UX Design Agencies in the World

 Team Size: 1300+ employees

-They are the company that invented the design thinking approach, which they have been practicing for decades, building websites, mobile apps, enterprise software, and multiplatform digital experiences with the user in mind.
+They are the company that invented the design thinking approach, which they have been practicing for decades, building websites, apps, enterprise software, and multiplatform digital experiences with the user in mind.
 This human-centered UX design methodology made them world-famous in the design world and helped expand their offering to organization design and management consulting.

 4. Red Antler